nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Carbon-based:** Pertaining to substances or structures that are primarily composed of carbon, like fullerenes.

-### Expanded Definition and Usage\nFullerenes are celebrated not only for their unique structure and stability but also for their potential in revolutionizing multiple fields.
+### Expanded Definition and Usage:
+Fullerenes are celebrated not only for their unique structure and stability but also for their potential in revolutionizing multiple fields.
 In medicine, their ability to encapsulate and protect drug molecules while facilitating targeted delivery to specific cells makes them invaluable in cancer therapy and other treatments.
 In materials science, their strength and lightweight properties enhance the performance of composites, and their conductive properties make them suitable for next-generation electronic devices.
 Additionally, fullerenes are explored for their applications in energy storage, solar cells, and environmental remediation, where their reactivity can be harnessed to detoxify pollutants.